Shubhankar02/heady_backend_app/README.md

     </li>
 </ul>
 <p>Application run on localhost:3000 and developed using POSTMAN</p>
-<p>Application follow the CRUD operation on ever level.
-I use Node, Express, Mongoose and Mongodb for production.
-To initiate application run 'Node app.js'. </p>
+<p>Application follow the CRUD operation on every level.
+I used NodeJS, Express, Mongoose and Mongodb for production.
+To initiate application run 'Node app.js'.</p>